petarturukalo/micro-guitar-tuner/README.md

 ## Power

-This section describes how I have gone about powering this project and how it has been made and is what has been tested with and known to work.
+This section describes how I have gone about powering this project, and so details a battery configuration that has been tested and known to work.
 In the end battery configuration is up to you, but if you do use your own configuration ensure to use a clean power supply because a dirty power supply (e.g. ST-Link) will introduce noise into the ADC and the program won't work